K-ShashankChowdary/CivicConnect/HOW_AI_WORKS.md

    Complaints sorted by priority for efficient handling
 ```

-**Result:** Municipal workers see the most urgent complaints first, improving response times and citizen satisfaction! 🎯
+**Result:** Municipal workers see the most urgent complaints first, improving response times and citizen satisfaction.

 ---